-Given a dataset of student attendance.
+Given a dataset of Students attendances.
 In the given data set the rows are colored with green whose attendances are greater than 85%.
-Try putting all the cells at the top whose attendance are greater than 85%.
+Try putting all the cells at the top whose attendances are greater than 85%.

 Steps for sorting data by single color: